aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

 </div>

 The top 5 closest elements are the same chunk indexes as those found earlier with DuckDB, with same distance.
+We can directly compare the chunk index from the database table with the NumPy array index because the embeddings were loaded using `ORDER BY` chunk_index, and it contains contiguous integers starting at 0.

 Finally, we ensure that the database is properly detached from DuckDB, and the connection is closed.